strikerlie/CaptureOneToMany/docs/README.md

 * CaptureOneToMany-000-Initialize.applescript
     - Initialize all Image in the current Collection
-    - Reset setting other then Base Characteristics and Lens Correction
+    - Reset setting other then Base Characteristics and Lens Correction(Buggy when using custom Lens Correction Profile, Sometime it will cause wrong value in Lens Correction Profile.
+If you use custom Lens Profile, you may need to use CaptureOneToMany-010-InitializeFirstOnly.applescript)
     - Create "BasicNormalize" Layer for Basic Normalize process
     - Create "KeyFrameAdjustment" Layer for Key Frame Adjustment and Ramping process
-    - ~~(Disabled) Create "DeflickerAdjustment" Layer for Deflicker~~
+    - Create "DeflickerAdjustment" Layer for Deflicker
-    - Safest method to Initialize the Collection, but slow
 * CaptureOneToMany-010-InitializeFirstOnly.applescript
     - Initialize only the Frist Image in the current Collection, you need to copy ALL adjustment/Layer in clipboard and paste to ALL other image in Collection
-    - Copy process faster then CaptureOneToMany-000-Initialize.applescript, But you need to be care what you are doing
+    - Copy process faster then CaptureOneToMany-000-Initialize.applescript.
+Also a workaround for Custom Lens Profile bug.
+But you need to be care what you are doing
 * CaptureOneToMany-100-BasicNormize.applescript
     - Adjust Exposure value by CaptureOne's Exposure Evaluation value
     - You may not need it if your Exposure is very stable